-The Company has an option to purchase the shares of Birimian Geology Exploration ("BGE"), a Cote d'Ivoire company.
-BGE holds two gold exploration permits pending (the Bocanda permit and the Djekanou permit) covering approximately 471 km2.
-The Company will acquire an 80% interest for US\$20,000 and the expenditure of US\$3,000,000 on exploration over the next two years and may acquire the remaining 20% at any time for US\$1,500,000.
+The Company had an option to purchase the shares of Birimian Geology Exploration ("BGE"), a Cote d'Ivoire company, which held two gold exploration permits pending (the Bocanda permit and the Djekanou permit) covering approximately 471 km2.
+The Company could acquire an 80% interest for US\$20,000 and the expenditure of US\$3,000,000 on exploration over two years and the remaining 20% at any time for US\$1,500,000.
 The property is subject to a 1.25% net smelter royalty.
-On March 6, 2020, the TSX Venture Exchange ("TSX-V") approved the acquisition.
+The option was abandoned with no work being done.